EatInstall/discussions/README.md

-# discussions
+# Discussions
-Special repo for centralizing Eat and Eat Network discussions
+This repository is a *special* repository to centralize discussions about Eat core and the Eat Network (Eat Source Repository or ESR).